Wee Cows. Big Flavour.

-An Irish breed, Dexter’s origins are in the south-western counties of Ireland and date back to 1845.
+The origins of the Dexter breed are in the south-western counties of Ireland and date back to 1845.
 Their name comes from a ‘Mister Dexter’ who came to Ireland in the mid-1700s and settled in Tipperary.

-Dexter cattle are an ancient Irish breed that had fallen out of favour in the last century.
-During the 1970s, Dexter cattle were classified as an endangered and ‘rare’ breed.
-This is most likely because farmers moved towards more commercial, intensive farming and breeds that offered better yields, could be grain fed and grown faster, often indoors.
+Over the years the breed fell out of favour.
+During the 1970s, Dexter cattle were classified as an endangered and ‘rare’ breed most likely because farmers moved towards more commercial, intensive farming and towards breeds that offered better yields, could be grain fed and grown faster, often indoors.

-In the last few decades, Dexters have made a big comeback, championed by farmers and foodies who value the exceptional quality of meat.
+In the last few decades however, Dexters have made a big comeback, championed by farmers and foodies who value the exceptional quality of meat.

-Dexters are also really suited to the north east of Ireland where we have a clement climate, plenty of rain and lots of lush, clover-filled grass.
+Thankfully for Castlescree they are really suited to the North East of Ireland where we have a clement climate, plenty of rain and lots of lush, clover-filled grass.

 Castlescreen Farm is a member of The Dexter Cattle Society.
 Our Dexter beef is: